 Step 2: Draft the Certificate of Incorporation

-Your PA/PTA’s Certificate of Incorporation is a simple formation document that includes basic information about your PA/PTA, such as its name, purpose, initial directors, etc. It also includes provisions required under New York law, as well as language necessary to allow your PA/PTA to qualify for tax exemption under Section 501(c)(3) of the Code.
+Your PA/PTA’s Certificate of Incorporation is a simple formation document that includes basic information about your PA/PTA, such as its name, purpose, initial directors, registered agent for service of process, etc. It also includes provisions required under New York law, as well as language necessary to allow your PA/PTA to qualify for tax exemption under Section 501(c)(3) of the Code.
 To make this step easy, the New York Department of State has a Certificate of Incorporation form with instructions on its website.

 Your PA/PTA will be a “charitable” corporation.*